Sol-Client/client/README.md

 [lumien231](https://github.com/lumien231): Chunk Animator.
 The version in the client was based around the original Forge mod.

+## IDE
+### Eclipse
+This IDE is prefered by the author, but many prefer IntelliJ for its IntelliJence (there's a clue in the name).

+1. Right click in "Package Explorer" and press "Import Project".
+2. Select "Gradle" > "Existing Gradle Project".
+3. Select the "game" directory inside the repository folder.
+4. Press "Finish".

+### IntelliJ IDEA

+1. Close your current project ("File" > "Close Project").
+2. Press "Open".
+3. Select the "game" directory inside the repository folder.

 ## Build Instructions

 Want to contribute?
 Or are you just trying to re-enable freelook (please don't do this)?
 Want to port this to your toaster's operating system, or run this on Windows 98?